 Playrooms are a great place for kids to exercise their imaginations and get creative.
 But what if the walls were part of the fun?

-Both peelable and wipeable wallpaper take the stress off the carer when a toddler with a creative mind moves the crayon off the paper!
+That said, both peelable and wipeable wallpaper take the stress off the carer when a toddler with a creative mind moves the crayon off the paper!
 An added perk; the option to switch up the designs as your child’s fixation with princesses turns to cheetahs.
-We love many of the prints from Graham & Brown.
+We love many of the kids’ room prints from Projectnursery.com.

 These linen shadowbox gallery wall frames from Pottery Barn Kids are an excellent way to display your child’s artwork and allow for easy rotation.
 With clear acrylic fronts and magnetic closures, the masterpieces are well protected.